GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

 === "How to Accept, Submit, and Reset"

+    - The Bounties tab is located under Guild - Requests.
     - Accept
         - Selecting the Bounties tab will automatically activate every available bounty for that Abyss and associated dungeons.
-To double-check what bounties are active you can check your Log - Bounty List.
+To double-check your active bounties go to Log - Bounty List.
         - Active bounties are denoted by a black skull on both the world map and the dungeon floor selection screen.
     - Submit
-        - After defeating or capturing a bounty return to the appropriate Guild, select the Bounties tab, and you will see that the wanted poster is glowing.
+        - After defeating or capturing a bounty return to the appropriate Guild, select the Bounties tab, and the wanted poster will be glowing.
         - Select the wanted poster to submit the bounty and receive your rewards.
+        - Warning!
+If you wheel outside of the current Abyss, then the bounty will be reset.
     - Reset
         - Bounties can be reset by wheeling-in-place on the same Cursed Wheel node.
         - To wheel-in-place go to the Ruins - Cursed Wheel, select your current or furthest node, and Leap.